Unirep/Unirep/packages/docs/docs/contracts-api/verifiers/reputation-verifier-helper.md

 Verify a [reputation proof](../../circuits-api/circuits#reputation-proof) and validate the public signals against the onchain state.
 This function will revert if any inputs are invalid.

 :::caution
-This function **does not** require the epoch for the proof to be the current epoch.
+This function **does not** require the epoch for the proof to be the **current epoch**.
 The user may generate a valid proof for a past epoch.
-If you require the proof to be for the current epoch you should add an additional check using [`attesterCurrentEpoch`](#attestercurrentepoch).
+If you require the proof to be for the current epoch you should add an additional check using [`attesterCurrentEpoch`](../unirep-sol.md#attestercurrentepoch).
 :::

 :::danger